bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Cloudy
+- Clear
-- 82% humidity
+- 81% humidity
-- 5 mph wind
+- 7 mph wind
-- 82% cloud cover
+- 25% cloud cover
 - 53 AQI 🟨
-- 2.21 inches of rain expected in the next 72 hours
+- 3.44 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>